tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 ##### A sidecar evaluation thread on coordinator

-A potentially more seamless and encapsulated sidecar evaluation, where the user is not required to allocate an evaluator task or run separate code, can be done with an evaluation thread on the coordinator.
-This thread would remotely execute an evaluation function on a worker, and wait for its result synchronously.
+A potentially more seamless and encapsulated sidecar evaluation, where the user is not required to allocate an evaluator task or run separate code (for evaluation), can be done with an evaluation thread on the coordinator.
+With this approach, the user does not allocate a task with type 'evaluator', because one 'worker' task (that runs a `tf.distribute.Server`) from the cluster can be used for evaluation.
+It can be any of the workers, but for convenience, let’s say the Nth worker is used for evaluation.

+The thread would be started by `model.fit`, if the user expresses to opt in via an argument such as `fit(..., run_sidecar_eval_thread=True)`.
+The thread would remotely execute an evaluation function on this worker #N, and wait for its result synchronously.
 Once the result is returned, it can write a summary, adjust learning rate, or signal to end the training.
-Then, it re-`schedule`s an evaluation function, and so on:
+After that, it re-`schedule`s an evaluation function, and so on:

 ```
 class Model(...):